 Radio City Music Hall:

-Once one of the leading tourist destinations in NYC, Radio City Music Hall, nicknamed the Showplace of the Nation, is an entertainment venue that has housed more than 300 million people for shows, movies, concerts and special events.
+Once one of the leading tourist destinations in NYC, Radio City Music Hall is nicknamed the Showplace of the Nation.
+It’s an entertainment venue that has housed more than 300 million people for shows, movies, concerts and special events.
 If time permits, take the 75 minute walk through tour.

 Calling all Sex and the City lovers!
-Be sure to stop by 66 Perry Street to grab a pic in front of the iconic house where Carrie Bradshaw lived (although only the exterior was utilized for filming of her apartment and the interior was located elsewhere).
+Be sure to stop by 66 Perry Street to grab a pic in front of the iconic Carrie Bradshaw House where she lived during the series.
+Do note that only the exterior was utilized for filming of her apartment and the interior was located elsewhere.